Xython/wisepy2/README.md

 RTPY is an intuitive and effective CLI framework which is scalable and practical.

-The most common use case might be an alternative of Python's `argparser`:
+The most common use case might be an alternative of Python's `argparser`, however it's so easy for RTPY user to extend shell commands.(**For example, I just implemented `autojump` in 2 hours and a half.
+I spent so long for I'm so sleepy in the mid-night :)**)

 As New Argument Parser
 ----------------------------------